florian-ariasu/csharp-mini-game-freecodecamp/README.md

 <br>

 > [!WARNING]
 > I have posted a topic in the Discussions section of this repository to seek advice and solutions for some bugs in this program.
-I will review all suggested solutions and approve comments that successfully address the issues.
+I will review all suggested solutions and approve all comments that successfully address the issues.

 > [!NOTE]
 > Starter and Final code for the Challenge project: `Create methods C# console applications` from the Microsoft Learn